 A Party Should Have a Settlement Timeline

 Not every settlement negotiation ends in an agreement, and parties that fail to agree might have to take their case to court.
-However, there is a time limit for suing for breach of contract.
+However, there is a time limit for suing for breach of contract in Texas.
 Typically, parties to a contract have only a few years to sue.
 So, someone seeking a settlement should know the deadline for filing a lawsuit to gauge when they should keep negotiating or start litigating.

 A Party Should Consider Consulting a Lawyer